• Add description, images, menus and links to your mega menu

 • Tasting Notes: Bold, spicy, full-bodied with smoky undertones.

-• Why Try It: A rare variety offering an adventurous, punchy profile.
+• Why Try It: A rare variety offering an adventurous, punchy profile

-Brewing Sumatra Coffee (Recipe-Style Instructions)
+Tips for Brewing Better Sumatra Coffee

-Sumatra’s heavy body and earthy complexity shine best in immersion methods like French press and espresso.
+• Sumatra’s heavy body and earthy complexity shine best in immersion methods like French press and espresso.
 Here’s how to brew it:

 French Press (Best for Body & Richness)